Amy Coney Barrett hearing kicks off as Graham pleas for civility, Feinstein vows to grill Barrett on ObamaCare

 He added that Barrett "academically, she's very gifted," citing her educational exploits and time as a professor at the law school at Notre Dame.
 Graham also emphasized Barrett's commitment to being an unbiased judge and highlighted her family of seven children.

 The hearing promises to be highly contentious all the way through.
-Senate Minority Leader Chuck Schumer, D-N.Y., on Sunday called the Barrett confirmation effort "illegitimate, dangerous and unpopular."
-He called on Barrett to recuse herself from any Supreme Court cases involving the Affordable Care Act (ACA) and the presidential election.
+Schumer, in addition to Sunday calling the Barrett confirmation effort "illegitimate, dangerous and unpopular," called on Barrett to recuse herself from any Supreme Court cases involving the Affordable Care Act (ACA) and the presidential election.

 CLICK HERE TO GET THE FOX NEWS APP